azazellochg/pytemscript/docs/index.rst

 Introduction
 ------------

-The ``pytemscript`` package provides a Python wrapper for both standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI microscopes.
-The functionality is limited to the functionality of the original scripting interfaces.
+``Pytemscript`` is a Python package designed around standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI transmisson electron microscopes.
+The functionality is limited to the functionality of the original COM scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

-Within the ``pytemscript`` package two implementations for the high level microscope interface are provided: one for running scripts directly on the microscope PC and one to run scripts remotely over network.
+The ``pytemscript`` package provides a client API to connect both locally and remotely to the microscope PC.

-Currently the ``pytemscript`` package requires Python 3.4 or higher.
-The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.
+Currently, the minimum supported Python version is 3.4, so you should be able to control TEM instruments operating Windows XP or newer OS.
+This allows us to support scripting on a wide range of TEM platforms including Tecnai, Talos and Titan.

 This is a GPL fork of the original BSD-licensed project: https://github.com/niermann/temscript New changes and this whole product is distributed under either version 3 of the GPL License, or